alpov/lorawan-sniffer/README.md

 This repository contains the tools and materials used to obtain the dataset analyzed in the paper *Exploring LoRaWAN Traffic: In-Depth Analysis of IoT Network Communications*, available in [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8090619.svg)](https://doi.org/10.5281/zenodo.8090619)
 .

 The sniffer hardware comprises three IMST ic880A modules, connected to a Raspberry Pi along with a GPS and RTC.
 The signal path from the antenna includes a SAW filter, an LNA, and a four-way power splitter.
-The documentation for the motherboard hardware can be found in the `eagle` folder.
+The documentation for the motherboard hardware including several photos can be found in the `eagle` folder.

 The Raspberry Pi mini-computer runs Raspberry Pi OS Lite.
 The ic880A modules connect via the SPI interface, the GPS through UART, and the RTC through I2C.
 Forks of the `lora_gateway` and `packet_forwarder` projects have been modified to support multiple SPI interfaces and the required sniffer functions (receiving packets with inverted IQ, no CRC, implicit header).
 Table 1 presents a list of the impacted SX1301 registers.
 A fork of the `ttybus` project provides GPS receiver hub support for all three instances of `packet_forwarder`, including correct GPS initialization.
 Configuration files and `systemd` scripts reside in the `packet_forwarder` repository.